Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Spontaneous stochasticity

 \section{Spontaneous stochasticity}

 The proof of Theorem \ref{thm-main} strongly relies on the idea of strong separation of different realizations of the stochastic flow in finite time due to a chaotic behaviour of the velocity field.
-This phenomenon reminds spontaneous stochasticity.
-This section is devoted to making clear the connection between our proof of Theorem \ref{thm-main} and spontaneous stochasticity.
+This phenomenon { resembles} spontaneous stochasticity.
+This section is devoted to clarifying the connection between our proof of Theorem \ref{thm-main} and spontaneous stochasticity.

 Even though spontaneous stochasticity has been studied over the last few decades, see for instance \cite{BGK98,FGV01,CK03,DE17}, we could not find a precise definition of spontaneous stochasticity.
-Therefore, consistently to all the previous papers, we give Definition \ref{d:spontaneous-weak}.
+Therefore, consistently with previous papers, we give Definition \ref{d:spontaneous-weak}.
 Then, we state a sufficient condition proving spontaneous stochasticity based on separation in finite time of different realizations of the stochastic flow, see Proposition \ref{prop:relation-spont}.
 This is essentially the condition we will prove to conclude Theorem \ref{thm-main}, see Proposition \ref{prop:criterion}. \\ \\ Spontaneous stochasticity is a macroscopic effect caused by the explosive dispersion of particle pairs in a turbulent flow predicted by Richardson \cite{R26} with arbitrarily small stochastic perturbation.
 This phenomenon leads, in the zero noise limit, to non-uniqueness of Lagrangian trajectories.
 In \cite{BGK98,CK03,R23}, spontaneous stochasticity has been proved for the Kraichnan model \cite{K68}, where the velocity is a Gaussian random field irregular in space and white-noise correlation in time, see \cite{FGV01} for a review.
 Spontaneous stochasticity has been further developed in \cite{DE17,DE172,DE173}, where the authors introduced the fluctuation dissipation formula and studied the relation between anomalous dissipation and spontaneous stochasticity both for passive and active scalars, as for instance Burgers equation.

 Using the description given in \cite{BGK98,CK03,DE17} we consistently define spontaneous stochasticity as follows.
-Notice that we consider a continuous modification of the Brownian motion which is $C^{\beta }$ with $\beta < 1/2$ and $X_{1,s}^{\kappa}$ is the pathwise unique solution (see for instance \cite{F15}) which is also continuous in time.
+Notice that we consider a continuous modification of the Brownian motion which is $C^{\beta }$ with $\beta < 1/2$ and $X_{1,s}^{\kappa}$ is the path-wise unique solution (see for instance \cite{F15}) which is also continuous in time.